 A few months into this pandemic, we see companies actively adjusting to this new business climate of uncertainty and constantly changing conditions.
 When business continuity is called into question, attention shifts to the CIO.
 Technology is the glue to keeping companies together.
 Having ready access to up-to-date KPIs and metrics is essential to determining when to pivot into new “what-if scenarios” and enable quick decisions.
 Enterprise IT is the mechanism that keeps a business operational and effective even under extreme and unprecedented conditions.

-There are four steps to architecting for resiliency and business continuity:
+Four steps to architecting for resiliency and business continuity

 Step 1: Get prepared